sageikosa/PrimitivelyStrong/README.md

 The samples code has both a DbContext and a DbContextFactory to demonstrate how to use the generated strong types with Entity Framework Core using the conventions features and with migrations accessed from external tools like "dotnet ef".

+To use at "runtime" make sure the Add...Configurators extension methods have been called in application setup.
+When using with the dotnet ef tool, make sure any DbContextFactory calls the ...Dependencies.Get...Configurators methods (concatenated, as in the sample code).